-As heating costs rise and portable heater technology advances, more Americans are looking for economical ways to heat their homes.
-Running a portable heater in the rooms you use most lets you keep your thermostat at a lower heat setting and can save you money on energy and utility costs.
+As heating costs rise and space heater technology advances, more Americans are looking for economical ways to heat their homes.
+Running a space heater in the rooms you use most allows you to keep your thermostat at a lower setting and add targeted warmth to single rooms.

 For easy accessibility to the topics in this article, use our topic list below:

-Electric space heaters can be categorized into 4 groups based on how they heat your space.
+Electric room heaters can be categorized into 4 groups based on how they heat your space.
 Here’s a brief description to help determine which technology is best for you:

 - Radiant space heaters are best for spot heating because they deliver focused warmth to areas directly in front of the heater.
 A radiant heater provides nearly instant warmth to a specific area, so they’re popular in offices, bedrooms, and other small rooms.